touchlab/linear-mcp/README.md

-# Linear MCP Server (Fork)
+# Linear MCP Server

-This project is a **fork** of the original Linear MCP server implementation from [cline/linear-mcp](https://github.com/cline/linear-mcp).
-It is currently under **active refactoring, development, and testing**.
+This project provides an MCP server for interacting with the Linear API, enabling integration with MCP clients like Cline, IDE extensions, and other AI tools.
+It provides tools for managing Linear issues, projects, and teams via the Model Context Protocol.

-This server provides a set of tools for managing Linear issues, projects, and teams via the Model Context Protocol.
+This package is available on npm: [linear-mcp-integration](https://www.npmjs.com/package/linear-mcp-integration)

 **Current Status:**
 *   Personal Access Token (PAT) authentication is implemented and tested.